 * Combined Critical Reading/Verbal + Math on the SAT administered prior to March 2016.
 After March 2016, the score will consist of the Evidence-Based Reading and Writing section + Math section.

-All freshman applicants to UNT must submit SAT or ACT scores, including the writing portion of the exam.
+All freshman applicants to UNT must submit SAT or ACT scores.
+The writing portion of the exam is not required.

 If you meet the state requirements for SAT/ACT score or curriculum listed above, but don’t meet UNT’s admission requirements, your application will be reviewed individually by the Office of Undergraduate Admissions.